Current Projects | Stroud Neighbourhood Development Plan | Buildings of Concern | Local List

 Buildings of Concern

-During 2013 and 2014 SPT was asked to look at several buildings to give advice or from concerned local people worrying about their state.
+On a regular basis SPT is asked to look at several buildings to give advice or from concerned local people worrying about their state.
 After a meeting with the District Council conservation officers we agreed a series of actions that SPT could do to help the officers with additional information or pressure.
 We also went through their list of buildings at risk.
 This list we have asked to be on the SDC website as it is a matter of concern to all of us that our heritage in is good condition, known about and well represented by our local council.
-This has not happened yet so we thought we would mention some of the buildings here on our website.

 The Old Convent

-This mill building is in a parlous state of repair.
+This mill building continues to be in a parlous state of repair (writing as of Dec 2017).
 SPT has researched the owners of this building and asked the District Council officers to write to them immediately with their concerns about the building.
-Higher up above the mill the old Fromehall Mill Owners house has been knocked down and redeveloped but there is a stable block of some magnificence in complete disrepair.
+Several new users of the building are also asking that especially the 1805 part of the mill is looked at urgently as rainwater damage affects the back of building and is blowing out the stonework.